Pulaak98/demo-repo/readMe.md

 this is edited again

-##local development
+## local development

-open index.html in your local machine
+open index.html in your local machine!